mrspeaker/Omega500/README.md

 - Perf: dirty rectangles
 - Math: Swarm/flock algo
 - Maps: block selecting (iso)
-- Jams: Random/classic colour palettes
+- Jams: Not Ω; but script conversion from WAV/AIFF to MP3 & OGG.
-- Jams: Not Ω, but - but script conversion from WAV/AIFF to MP3 & OGG.
+- Jams: Not Ω; quick set up for grunt/gulp.
-- Jams: Not Ω, but - quick set up for grunt.
+- EXPORT: defaults/conversions for Ejecta (export to iOS)

 ## inFAQ: